arineto/twitter_monitor/README.md

 - Run `pre-commit install` to enable the hook into your git repo.
 The hook will run automatically for each commit.
 - Run `git commit -m "Your message" -n` to skip the hook if you need.

-## Commercial Support
-This project, as other Vinta open-source projects, is used in products of Vinta clients.
-We are always looking for exciting work, so if you need any commercial support, feel free to get in touch: contact@vinta.com.br

-Copyright (c) 2017 Vinta Serviços e Soluções Tecnológicas Ltda